 To this day, I fail to see how people can have a law (or teaching) “written on their hearts” – some translations say “engraved on their hearts” – yet feel no obligation whatsoever to adhere to it.
 Such reasoning is self-contradictory – it’s a complete oxymoron.

-I delight to do thy will, O my God: yea, thy law [Torah] is within my heart.
+I delight to do Your will, O my God, and Your law [Torah] is within my heart.

 This connects obedience to the Father’s will with the Torah being written on the heart.